 I followed Voatz’ story as it was kicked off of the HackerOne bug bounty program platform.

-My Slate piece was linked to by 538, Bloomberg, Fast Company, IB TImes, IETT, QZ, Salon, and the Conversation.
-It was also cited in a research paper in the Journal of Cybersecurity.
+My Slate piece was cited by 538, Bloomberg, Fast Company, IB TImes, IETT, QZ, Salon, and The Conversation, as well as a research paper in the Journal of Cybersecurity.

-My Cointelegraph piece was cited in two amici briefs to the Supreme Court and linked to by Fortune, Mother Jones, and The Verge.
-It was also cited in the Federal Communications Law Journal, a report prepared by the OECD Working Party on Security in the Digital Economy, and in a scathing analysis of Voatz’s security by MIT researchers, which was included in the Proceedings of the 29th USENIX Security Symposium.
+My Cointelegraph piece was cited in two amici briefs to the Supreme Court.
+It was also cited by Fortune, Mother Jones, The Verge, the Federal Communications Law Journal, a report prepared by the OECD Working Party on Security in the Digital Economy, and in a scathing analysis of Voatz’s security by MIT researchers, which was included in the Proceedings of the 29th USENIX Security Symposium.
 And it’s sometimes required reading in Stanford’s Hack Lab courses on CFAA.

 My journey reporting on VPNs started in 2016 when I was supposed to make a list of reliable VPNs for Ars Technica.
 Turned out the task was complicated, so I pivoted to writing about that.